nick22d/unique_hosts/README.md

 # unique_hosts
-This script checks whether the user's input matches an existing mapping inside the /etc/hosts file in order to avoid duplication of records.
+This script checks whether the user's input matches an existing mapping inside the /etc/hosts file in order to avoid duplication of records when using local name resolution.

 # Usage